FrancisCrickInstitute/DESdemonA/README.md

 ## DESDemonA Philosophy

+> Desdemona: Not to pick bad from bad, but by bad mend!
+> Othello (Act IV, Scene iii) - William Shakespeare.

 This is a wrapper round DESeq2 which standardises the process of generating `DESeq2::results` objects for a specifiable set of comparisons.
 Each comparison is done in the context of a model (a